Introduction

 Objectives

-Understand how the simulation output is organized
+Understand how the simulation output is organised.

 More detailed information on the simulation productions, including the information presented below, can be found on the Simulation Production Campaign Website.